agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

   -p, --project string   producer project
 ```

-Now if we try to call it, the requests will fail.
+Now if we try to call our stores API, the requests will fail.
 ```
 $ curl $HOST/v1/stores/0 -s -H "X-Api-Key: $KEY" | jq
 {